JoelLeonGfeller/Tennis-Partner/README.md

 ## Credits

-- Large parts of the HTML structure and some parts of the stylesheet are inspired by the Code Instututes project "Love Running".
+- Large parts of the HTML structure and some parts of the stylesheet are inspired by the Code Instututes project "Love Running" https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode.